ManvithGopu13/Hack_Web_try/README.md

 # Get-it-Visualized
 This is a MERN stack project, that takes excel files as input and gives output, various visualization techniques that includes line chart, bar graph, box plot etc...
+The project offers a convenient way to analyze and present data visually, making it easier for users to interpret and understand the information.